 While different credit cards offer different levels of coverage, free domestic travel insurance generally includes:

 - Luggage cover: For loss, theft or damage to personal items

-- Rental vehicle cover: For excess payments incurred on a rental vehicle’s insurance if an accident or theft occurs
+- Rental vehicle cover: For excess payments on a rental vehicle’s insurance if an accident or theft occurs

 What are the pros and cons of credit cards with free domestic travel insurance?